 In 2018, Clare was announced as the recipient of TG4 Gradam Ceoil Ceoiltóir Óg/Young Musician of the Year.
 Clare was awarded this great honour playing solo and along with Anna, Sheila and Cathal on TG4 as part of the live awards show to an amazing audience including Irish President Michael D. Higgins.
 On the night, she was given the award by the great Mairéad Ní Mhaoniagh.
 TG4 said “This talented young woman has emerged as one of the most exciting young traditional musicians on the scene today”.

-Since then, the Friels have been joined by Marty Barry on guitar and Cathal Ó Curráin on bouzouki and perform concerts and tours all over and have a busy summer 2022 planned.
+Since then, the Friels have been joined by Marty Barry on guitar and Cathal Ó Curráin on bouzouki and perform concerts and tours all over and have a busy summer 2023 planned.
 See more information on that below and keep eyes on our social media!